deletella01/Reproducible_Data_Research/README.md

 ## Assignment

-This assignment will be described in multiple parts.
-The report written answers the questions detailed below.
-Ultimately, the entire assignment was completed in a **single R markdown** document that was processed by **knitr** and transformed into an HTML file.
+**The report written answers the questions detailed below.** Ultimately, the entire project was completed in a **single R markdown** document that was processed by **knitr** and transformed into an HTML file.

-Throughout the report, the code that was used to generate the output presented were always included.
+Throughout the report, the code that was used to generate the output presented were included.
 When writing code chunks in the R markdown document, `echo = TRUE` was used so that someone else will be able to read the code.

 ### Loading and preprocessing the data